 Tip #3 Find your finish

-Matte lipsticks have grown in popularity of late (thank you Kylie Jenner Lip Kits), but both Janet and Liz think a cream finish is best on mature lips.
+While matte lipsticks may be leading the charge on Instagram, both Janet and Liz think a cream finish is best on mature lips.
 “If you currently wear a frost, next time you are in [a] store, try the same colour but in a cream formulation and you will see it gives a really soft, flattering look.
 Frosts can also make your lips appear dry,” explains Janet.

 “A gloss finish can also bring more radiance to your overall look,” says Liz.
 So it’s a good thing glosses are making a comeback…